Ni-co-la-s/Youtube-news-downloader/README.md

 # Youtube news downloader

-This program aims to be executed daily in order to download recent videos from news Youtube channels.
+This program aims to be executed daily in order to download recent videos from news Youtube channels of your choosing.

 ## Description